 Our Jewish musical heritage is rich.
 In order to keep it alive we need to partner this genre of music with more easily accessible folk melodies, allowing our congregants opportunities for engagement through both listening and singing along.
 We need to recognize that each person relates to prayer differently, and different melodies will serve people in different ways.
 As long as we know that the intention of each piece of music is about heightening prayer, we can learn to appreciate different styles, and we can weave an even richer tapestry of Jewish worship music.

-Merri Lovinger Arian teaches at HUC-JIR School of Sacred Music in New York while serving as the Synagogue 3000 Consultant on Liturgical Arts at HUC.
-Merri is also the Director of Music for Synagogue 3000.
+Merri Lovinger Arian teaches at Hebrew Union College-Jewish Institute of Religion School of Sacred Music in New York while serving as the Synagogue 3000 consultant on liturgical arts at HUC-JIR.
+Merri is also the director of music for Synagogue 3000.